 Cons

-Unique Yieldstreet features
+Unique Yieldstreet Features

 All investments are backed by a valuable asset.
 It’s commonly commercial real estate, but there are also art, marine vessels, and legal settlement collateral options.
 If the borrower defaults, Yieldstreet does its best to recoup the asset’s value and pay back the investors.